lukkelele/LkEngine/README.md

 This caused some flaws in the base design that I wasn't too happy with.<br>
 <br>
-That is why **LkEngine** will focus towards 2D in the beginning and when I feel as if the engine is ready I will begin to implement 3D features.<br>
+That is why **LkEngine** will focus towards 2D in the beginning and when I feel as if the engine is ready I will begin to implement 3D features.
-This is done to create a better base to expand on in the future.
+This is done to create a better base to expand on in the future.<br>
-A better and more refined design on user interactability that **LukkelEngine** lacked.<br>
 <br>
-When the 2D implementation is done, the goal is to create a game such as **Super Mario** or **Pokémon** (similar to a 'classical' Gameboy game).
+When the 2D implementation is done, the plan is to create a game such as **Super Mario** or **Pokémon** (similar to a 'classical' Gameboy game).

 ## Setup and Installation